Energetic neutral atom: Heliosphere ENA imaging

 The heliosphere is a cavity built up by the solar wind as it presses outward against the pressure of the local interstellar medium (LISM).
 As the solar wind is a plasma, it is charged and so carries with it the Sun's magnetic field.
-So the heliosphere can be conceptualized as the Solar System's magnetosphere.
+So the heliosphere can be conceptualised as the Solar System's magnetosphere.
 The edge of the heliosphere is found far beyond the orbit of Pluto where diminishing solar wind pressure is stopped by the pressure from the LISM.

 The background neutral gas for ENA production at the heliosphere boundary comes predominantly from interstellar gas penetrating the heliosphere.
-A tiny amount comes from solar wind neutralization of interplanetary dust near the sun.
+A tiny amount comes from solar wind neutralisation of interplanetary dust near the sun.
 The heliosphere boundaries are invisible and fluctuating.
 Although the densities are low, the enormous thickness of the heliosphere makes it a dominant source of ENAs, aside from planetary magnetospheres.
 Because of the strong dependence of ENA characteristics on heliosphere properties, remote ENA imaging techniques will provide a global view of the structure and dynamics of the heliosphere unattainable by any other means.

-The first glimpse of this view was announced in October, 2009, when the NASA IBEX Mission, returned its first image of the unexpected ENA ribbon at the edge of the heliosphere.
+The first glimpse of this view was announced in October, 2009, when the NASA's IBEX Mission returned its first image of the unexpected ENA ribbon at the edge of the heliosphere.
 Results revealed a "very narrow ribbon that is two to three times brighter than anything else in the sky" at the edge of the heliosphere that was not detected by Voyager 1 or Voyager 2 in the region.

 Cassini also ENA-imaged the heliosphere and its results complement and extend the IBEX findings, making it possible for scientists to construct the first comprehensive sky map of the heliosphere.
 Preliminary Cassini data suggest the heliosphere may not have the comet-like shape predicted by existing models but that its shape may be more like a large, round bubble.

 Estimates for size of the heliosphere vary between 150 – 200 AU.
 It is believed that Voyager 1 passed the heliosphere's termination shock in 2002 at approx. 85 – 87 AU while Voyager 2 passed the termination shock in 2007 at about 85 AU.
 Others place the termination shock at a mean distance of ≈100 AU.
 Because the solar wind varies by a factor of 2 during the 11 year solar nuclear cycle, there will be variations in the size and shape of the heliosphere, known as heliosphere "breathing."

-The huge distances involved mean we will never accumulate a large number of in situ measurements of the various layers of the heliosphere.
-Voyager 1 and 2 took 27 yrs. and 30 yrs. respectively to arrive at the termination shock.
-It is worth noting that for large distances to the object, high energy (velocity) and slower ENAs emitted simultaneously would be detected at different times.
+The huge distances involved creates problems for taking in situ measurements of the various layers of the heliosphere.
+Voyager 1 and 2 took 27 years and 30 years respectively to arrive at the termination shock.
+Furthermore, it is worth noting that for large distances to the object, high energy (velocity) and slower ENAs emitted simultaneously would be detected at different times.
 This time difference varies from 1 - 15 minutes for observing Earth's magnetosphere from a high altitude spacecraft to more than a year for imaging the heliospheric boundary from an Earth orbit.